tedchao/ColorfulCurves/README.md

 Note: The time complexity of our algorithm is **independent** of image size; however, the GUI will resize your image if its width is larger than a certain size to fit itself properly onscreen.
 A better implementation would operate on the full size image and just show a downsampled version.

+New (11.13.2023): The GUI now supports zoom in/out.
+To do this, toggle the switch to ON in the zoom in/out box and click on random pixel.
+Then, use the slider to control the magnitude of the scale.
+Toggling the switch to OFF allows you to add image constraints by clicking on pixels again.

 ## License